ldipotetjob/genomixcloud.bioinformatic/quast/README.md

 -o /data/data_out
 ```

-### Design recommendations for implement and running Spades on AWS:
+### Design recommendations for implement and running quast on AWS:

 **AWS S3**